ros-naoqi/nao_meshes2/README.md

 # nao_meshes2

-This package allows you to install the Aldebaran Pepper meshes for ROS2
+This package allows you to install the Aldebaran NAO meshes for ROS2

 When building a binary package, please make sure that with the installer the user has to agree to Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License